 Should a PR person participate in client media interviews?
 Most would say yes, but that participation is usually limited.
-In most cases it means the PR rep helps the client prepare for a media interview opportunity in advance, offers background to the journalist, and accompanies the client to the meeting as a largely silent partner.
+In most cases, it means the PR’s role is to prepare a client for a media interview opportunity in advance, offers background to the journalist, and accompanies the client to the meeting as a largely silent partner.

 Yet sometimes the lines blur.
 The job of a PR pro is to help control the narrative.
 When does that mean controlling an interview?
 If an experienced spokesperson says too much or blurts out the wrong thing on the record, should the PR rep step in to correct it?

 It’s routine for a PR person to dial in to a phone interview or accompany a client to an in-person meeting.
 The PR rep can facilitate the exchange by making introductions and setting ground rules, supplying information when needed, prompting if something is missed, and generally acting as a second set of eyes and ears.
 And in the case of a mistake, a quick correction is invaluable.
 Most clients welcome the presence of their PR rep, particularly if they’re hyperconscious about speaking on the record.
 If the client is misquoted or if the interview doesn’t come out well, the PR person was there to help (or to vouch for them.)
 As for journalists, most accept the presence of a PR professional as long as they stay in their lane and don’t interfere.